gamleksi/affordance_gym/README.md

 ### Scripts and Roslaunch

-The table shows which launch file is required to be running with different scripts.
+The table shows which launch file is required to be running with each python file.

 |Script|Simulation|
 |---|---|